KnowledgeCaptureAndDiscovery/somef/docs/supported_metadata_files.md

 ```

-After applying the mapping logic, the metadata for the dependency is stored under the requirements category (CAT_REQUIREMENTS) with the following JSON structure:
+After applying the mapping logic, the metadata for the dependency is stored under the requirements category (CAT_REQUIREMENTS in this case) with the following JSON structure:

 ``` somef json